IBMStreams/streamsx.kafka/_docs/235-user_kafka_consumer_group_consistent_region.md

 #### Partition revocation

-`onPartitionsRevoked` is ignored when the client has just subscribed, or after reset to initial state or to a checkpoint.
+`onPartitionsRevoked` is ignored when the client has just subscribed, or after reset to initial state or to a checkpoint, and if the client has not yet fetched messages.
 Otherwise, a reset of the consistent region is initiated by the operator:
 - The message queue is cleared, so that tuple submission stops
-- A stop polling event is asynchronously submitted to the event queue, which lets the operator stop polling for new messages when the `onPartitionsRevoked` - `onPartitionsAssigned` sequence within the current `poll` invocation is processed.
-Letting the operator stop polling avoids that the callbacks are called again before the reset event is processed.
+- A stop polling event is asynchronously submitted to the event queue, which lets the operator stop polling for new messages.
+Stop polling avoids that the callbacks are called again before the reset event is processed.
 - The consistent region reset is triggered in *force mode*. *Force mode* resets the consecutive reset counter.
 - The state of the client changes to CR_RESET_PENDING.
-- `onPartitionsAssigned` with the new partition assignment is always called back after `onPartitionsRevoked` within the context of the current poll.
 - When it comes to the consistent region reset, the operator places a reset event into the event queue.
 This event is always processed by the event thread *after* the current `poll` has finished.
 Therefore also `onPartitionsAssigned` is called before the reset event can be processed.